SemicolonExpected/docs/EducationalAssignments/ABStoragePartTwo.md

  * In repy 'log' replaces 'print' from python.
 Many students find this to be a stumbling block.

  * Note that you should not assume that any files exist in your directory.
 You should create any files (e.g., testfile.txt) yourself in your test program.
+Similarly do not assume the converse, that files do not exist in your directory as well.

 ## How to run your tests on many reference monitors
 ----